I'm sure you know that Lime scooters are the hottest form of transport in towns and cities right across New Zealand.

-New Zealanders, unlike our cousins across the pond can actually buy and operate their very own electric scooters without a license, insurance and tax.
+New Zealanders, unlike Aussies across the pond can actually buy and operate their own electric scooters without a license, insurance and tax.

 The electric scooter nz law states that you can operate one provided the electric scooter is designed in the style of a traditional push scooter, must not have wheels larger than 355mm and the maximum power output does not exceed 300W.

 The great thing about e-scooters in NZ is it's nearly impossible to tell the power of a scooter by looking at it.

 It's also pretty obvious to see how many people are printing replica 300W stickers and affixing them to scooters.

 You don't even need a helmet unlike a bicycle.

 When the boss ordered a shipment of the best e-scooters we were stoked!
 Over the course of the last few weeks we've been zooming around town.

 Some are quicker than others, some are cheap, some look sleek and well.. some were just down right disappointing.

 This thing goes like a cut cat, okay we said it.
 It's the fastest scooter off the shelf, period.

 Okay we probably shouldn't tell you to buy one as it comes with 800W of pure mountain climbing power but if you're a rebel who loves speed and isn't afraid of getting pulled over, and wants the absolute crown jewels in the scooter world then you really need to get yourself an Inokim OX Super.